harness-community/terraform-aws-harness-ccm/README.md

 When creating roles in member accounts, for non billing access, just set the specific features you want to enable:

+- enable_events: gather inventory for dashboards and ec2/ecs recommendation data (read only)
+- enable_optimization: enables access required for autostopping (permissive)
+  - for fine-grain access, see section below
+- enable_governance: grant view-only access to be able to run governance in dry run and create custom recommendations (read only)
+- governance_policy_arn: to use governance to make changes, give custom policies that give the access requred (write)

 ```terraform
 terraform {
   required_providers {